(Inclusive of all taxes)

 Country of Origin: India

 The Amruthotharam Kwath is an Ayurvedic formulation that is used to smooth over digestive problems & infection.
 It’s an Ayurvedic medicine for digestion problems and is made of herbs that reduce stomach discomfort and pain.
 It’s a digestive tonic Ayurvedic that helps in healing metabolic error.

 Guduchi (Tinospora cordifolia)

 Abhaya (Terminalia chebula)

 Sunthi (Zingiber officinale)

-Digestion depends on two main factors.
-One is the digestive process and the other is the food that is eaten.
+Digestion depends on two major factors.
+One is the digestive process, and the other is the food that is eaten.
 More serious problems can be because of ulcers, gall bladder issues or other problems with the digestive system.
 Some stomach and digestive problems are caused by the bacterial infection of the stomach lining.
 Certain foods can also trigger stomach discomfort and indigestion.
 This can be in the form of gas, bloating, diarrhoea or constipation.
 Gas is naturally present in a smaller amount in all digestive tracts but some people are more prone to having belly bloat and gas.

 Autoimmune diseases such as sarcoidosis and Crohn’s disease also cause digestive issues.
 People who have irritable bowel syndrome or IBS have digestive problems that vary from diarrhoea to constipation.

 Though gas is naturally present in the digestive tract, it becomes painful when it accumulates.
 It’s sometimes triggered by eating certain foods.
 It might be accompanied by constipation or diarrhoea.

 When the stomach issues are caused by bacterial infections, Western medicine treats it with antibiotics.
 Gastritis is treated with medication to protect the stomach lining from damage and also relive the pain that accompanies the condition.